What Is an Incentive Strategy?

 Step 1: Initial token economies training

 Provide verbal instructions and modeling.
 Some students may understand how to use the token economy in around 30-60 minutes.
-For students with more complex needs, you will want to assist the student in earning tokens within shorter time periods (earning them all between 30-60 seconds while training).
+For unique learners, you will want to assist the student in earning tokens within shorter time periods (earning them all between 30-60 seconds while training).
 Increase the time between tokens incrementally so that the student can work for more time between receiving tokens.

 Step 2: Model the procedure for the token economy

 Direct the student to do a simple task they can perform (i.e., jump, give me a high five, touch your nose, etc.).
 Give a token each time the student successfully does the desired behavior.
-Students with complex cognitive needs may require multiple token training sessions before it is fully understood.
+Unique learners needs may require multiple token training sessions before it is fully understood.

 1. Model the procedure for token exchange: Show the student the incentives (reinforcers) they can earn.
 Prompt the student to select a desired incentive (reinforcer).
 Demonstrate and reinforce the delivery of a token.
 Point out how many tokens are needed.
 Celebrate when all tokens are acquired and pointing out each.
 For example, point to each token and say, “You needed three tokens, you earned three tokens!”
 Demonstrate the process of exchanging the tokens for the incentive (reinforcer).